Health Insurance for International Students

 Experience is a great teacher but it has a cost.
 It is best to learn from the experience of others where possible.
 Another good idea can be to contact alumni or your seniors.
 They might have faced the same problems as you.
 Their personal experience can really help you avoid the mistakes they could have made.

 Also, ask your friends about the policy they have.
 Compare yours with these policies and see which one might be better for you.
+Talking to other students will give you an idea about the customer experience that an insurer provides and select the top mediclaim policy for yourself.

 - Do your research and choose the right insurer

 When it comes to buying health insurance, research is very important.
 You will be in a country where you might know very few people.
 There can be any problem and you’ll have to face it alone.
 So let research be your best friend.
 Know all there is to know about your plan.
 You should know your policy terms and conditions.
 You should know what your plan covers and what it does not.
 This can save you from spending money you don’t have.
+Thus, research helps you choose the top mediclaim with excellent coverage features at a reasonable amount of money.

 Review the insurer through reviews

 A good idea would be to read the reviews of the plan you want to buy.
 The reviews may help you see the problems faced due to the plan.
 Or, the good that can come out of it!
 However, just knowing about the plan is not enough.
 Know about the insurer too.
 Are they trustworthy?
 Do they easily settle claims?
 Are they always available for you?
 These are just some of the things your insurer should do for you.
 Sometimes, talking to agents can give you the wrong idea as their focus is more on making a sale.
 There is not real alternative to spending time and doing your research before trusting anyone else.
+Online insurance are especially helpful as insurance providers typically list the reviews on the website itself.

 Another thing that can certainly help you in times of crisis is to have some extra money saved up.
 You can also categorize the money you save.
 This is not just an insurance tip either!
 Save some for medical emergencies, rent, accidents, etc. What if remittances get delayed?
 This could make a mess of your finances and your landlord could put pressure on you.
 I would suggest saving somewhere by setting aside $1000 to $2000 in an easily accessible emergency fund.
 This amount can come in really handy!
 After all, no one can know when misfortune will strike.
 All we can do is prepare for them.
 This money can also be used if your insurer refuses to settle your claim due to any reason.